GridMod/RTS-GMLC/README.md

 # RTS-GMLC
 Reliability Test System - Grid Modernization Lab Consortium

-### This repository is for the 2016 Reliability Test System (RTS-2016) which is an updated version of the RTS-96 test system.
+### This repository is for the Reliability Test System Grid Modernization Lab Consortium (RTS-GMLC) which is an updated version of the RTS-96 test system.
+A summary of updates can be found [here](https://github.com/GridMod/RTS-GMLC/blob/master/RTS-GMLC_updates.md).
 #### The repository has two main sections:

 1. Create_PLEXOS_database.
 This is a set of scripts, including a git submodule from the PSSE2PLEXOS repository which creates an excel .xlsx file containing data and the proper format to import into PLEXOS as a database.
 The input data is a combination of a RTS-2016 matpower .m file, updated RTS-2016 data, and additional data for use in PLEXOS simulations.